 Happy holiday reading!

-The book next month will be the widely-praised Convenience Store Woman by Sayaka Murata.
-To be in with a chance of winning a copy leave a comment below: tell us what you’ve been reading recently, recommend a book we could feature on here, or give us your view on what makes a great vacation read.
+The book next month will be the widely-praised On Chapel Sands by Laura Cumming.
+To be in with a chance of winning a copy leave a comment below: tell us what you've been reading recently, recommend a book we could feature on here, or give us your view on what makes a great vacation read.